Have you chosen a freelance writing niche? One of the best ways to earn more as a freelance writer is to develop niche expertise.

 I’m getting this question a lot lately in Freelance Writers Den:

-I can’t decide whether I want my writing niche to be A or B.
+I can’t decide whether I want my freelance writing niche to be A or B.

 As soon as I figure that out, I’m going to get started.